 Disney Cruise Line is best viewed as a premium family cruise line.
 It usually costs more than Carnival, MSC, Norwegian, and many Royal Caribbean sailings.
 But Disney also includes some things that other cruise lines may charge extra for or handle differently.

-Disney’s value comes from the full experience: character meet-and-greets, Broadway-style productions, included soft drinks at meals and beverage stations, rotating dining rooms, kids clubs, family-focused staterooms, service, and Disney storytelling throughout the ship.
+Disney’s value comes from the full experience: character meet-and-greets, Broadway-style productions, soft drinks at meals and beverage stations, rotational dining rooms, kids’ clubs, family-focused staterooms, service, private destination experiences, and Disney storytelling throughout the ship.

 Where Disney Delivers Strong Value